uml-robotics/robot-explanation-BTs/README.md

 This reposotory contains code and the behavior trees in XML for the following manuscript submitted to ACM Transactions on Human-Robot Interaction (THRI).

- - Zhao Han, Jordan Allspaw, and Holly A. Yanco. __Building The Foundation of Robot Explanation Generation Using Behavior Trees__.
+ - Zhao Han, Daniel Giger, Jordan Allspaw, Michael S. Lee, Henny Admoni, and Holly A. Yanco. __Building The Foundation of Robot Explanation Generation Using Behavior Trees__.

 ## Code